webKrafters/auto-bst/readme.md

 ## size: int - readonly

-Computed property: number of entries in the tree
+Property: number of entries in the tree

 ## values: Iterable&lt;T&gt;